0b01/rickyhan.com/_posts/2017-09-09-import-orderbook-from-exchanges.markdown

 | Maker Fee | 0%            | 0% - 0.1%   | 0% - 0.15%    | 0.25%   |
 | Taker Fee | 0.1% - 0.25%  | 0.1% - 0.2% | 0.05% - 0.25% | 0.25%   |

 The maker-taker model offers strong benefits such as greater liquidity and a smaller bid-ask spread.
 However, some exchanges are offering a flat fee for both makers and takers so there is less incentives for high frequency traders.
 One prominent example is Bittrex.
-For people who read Flash Boys, Bittrex is similar to IEX as GDAX is to NYSE.
+For people who have read Flash Boys by Michael Lewis, Bittrex is to IEX as GDAX is to NYSE.
+Also Bittrex is the most expensive exchange to trade on.
+It charges a premium for protection from HFT

-#### Developer API
+### Developer API

 The other prominent feature is the minimal API.
-It doesn't send the exact time an order book update happened.
-Instead, several BUY, SELL, and FILL updates are batched together in a WebSocket frame over the duration of a `Nounce`.
+It doesn't send the exact time an order book update was placed.
+Instead, several BUY, SELL, and FILL updates are batched together in a WebSocket frame over the duration of a `Nounce` or `seq`.

 However, the techniques required to scale a live order book in real-time will be the same regardless of the intended use case.
 So while the strategies will be different from what we know as HFT, the systems in use will be very similar.

-# Why I Chose Bittrex
+### Why I Chose Bittrex

-The choice of Bittrex is straightforward since the prediction engine simulates how a human trader would place orders(albeit faster in execution).
-It is an **investor-friendly** exchange that has dozens of coins with relatively **high liquidity** and fewer HFT meddling with the order book.
+The choice of Bittrex is reasonable because the prediction engine simulates approximately how a normal trader would place orders(albeit faster in execution).
+Working against the current, having HFT frontrunners will be annoying and render the algorithm unreliable.
+Bittrex is an investor-friendly exchange that has dozens of coins with relatively high liquidity and fewer HFT bots meddling with the order book.
+The order book is smaller in size to store and work with.

 # Storing Limit Order Book Updates in DB

-Using a plain PostgreSQL database hosted on Google Cloud SQL with daily backup, I can write a listener to INSERT new updates with ease.
-For Bittrex, the orderbook updates are ~300 INSERTS/second.
+Using a plain PostgreSQL database hosted on Google Cloud SQL with daily backup, we write a listener to INSERT new updates with ease.
+For Bittrex, updates are ~250 INSERTS/second.
 For Poloniex, ~30 INSERTS/second.
-If you are choosing DB now, take a look at [TimescaleDB](https://blog.timescale.com/timescaledb-vs-6a696248104e).
+If you are choosing a DB today, take a look at [TimescaleDB](https://blog.timescale.com/timescaledb-vs-6a696248104e).
+It may be a better option if you would like to admin it yourself.

 Since it's a websocket related application, NodeJS is an obvious choice.
-I used TypeScript so code is self-documenting and easier with code hints.
+I used TypeScript because of self-documentation and auto-suggestion.

 ```typescript
 import * as pg from 'pg';